Learning Outcomes

 The Prosecution’s Burden

 The Due Process Clause requires the prosecution to prove every element of a charged crime beyond a reasonable doubt.
-This includes both the act (actus reus) and the mental state (mens rea), as well as any statutory elements such as causation or attendant circumstances.
+This includes:

 Exam Warning

-If a jury instruction allows conviction based on a standard lower than “beyond a reasonable doubt,” or shifts the burden to the defendant to disprove an element of the crime, this violates due process and is unconstitutional.
+If a jury instruction allows conviction on a standard lower than “beyond a reasonable doubt,” or tells the jury that the defendant must disprove any element of the crime, the instruction violates due process and is unconstitutional.

 Affirmative Defenses and Allocation of Burdens